DonYall/fight/README.md

 ### don
 Speed: 6\
 Health: 175\
 Super: While active, every time don touches an enemy by finger or gun, damage is not inflicted, but don attaches a bomb to the enemy.
-After the ability is over, all bombs attached to the enemy are triggered, dealing 130% of damage which would have been dealt otherwise.
+After the ability is over, all bombs attached to the enemy are triggered, dealing 130% of the damage which would have been dealt otherwise.

 ### deev
 Speed: 6\